Understanding CMD and ENTRYPOINT Differences in Docker

 Docker ENTRYPOINT

-ENTRYPOINT is the another instruction used to specify the behavior of the container once started.
+ENTRYPOINT is another instruction used to specify the behavior of the container once started.
 Just like with CMD, we need to specify a command and parameters.
 However, in the case of ENTRYPOINT we cannot override the ENTRYPOINT instructions by adding command-line parameters to the docker run command.
-By opting for this instruction method, you imply that the container is specifically built for certain use-cases where command should not be overridden.
+By opting for this instruction method, you imply that the container is specifically built for certain use cases where the command should not be overridden.

 Let's start the hands-on.
 We will again create a sample Dockerfile using Ubuntu as a base image, but this time providing an ENTRYPOINT command instead in Dockerfile as mentioned below.